Photographing the Grim Spectacle of Public Executions in Iran

 Ebrahim Noroozi has made a career out of pointing his camera towards the sights that others shy from.
 Since starting out as a photographer in 2004, Noroozi has enjoyed spectacular success.
 He’s picked up numerous awards (including three World Press Photo Awards), exhibited at prestigious shows like Paris Photo, and had his photos published by the likes of Time Magazine and the New York Times.

 Working primarily around the fringes of Iranian society, Noroozi explores both human and environmental stories with a deft touch; coaxing out the innate beauty in all of his subjects - regardless of darkness, grime, or grotesquerie.
-He does this in a country that few Westerners even attempt to understand: a nation of unimaginably vast and varied natural wonder; one that’s often still characterized using crude stereotypes.
-It’s a country where ancient history is a force in contemporary life; a place where memories of war and trauma persist in the public psyche, looming large, threatening to return once again with every rattle of The Great Satan’s saber.
+He does this in a country that few Westerners even attempt to understand: a nation of unimaginably vast and varied natural wonder; one that’s often still characterised using crude stereotypes.
+It’s a country where ancient history is a force in contemporary life; a place where memories of war and trauma persist in the public psyche, looming large, threatening to return once again with every rattle of The Great Satan’s sabre.

 "The crowd were so excited that they entered into a trance state.
 They were not in this world, they were somewhere else"